DarrenOfficial/dpaste/docs/settings.rst

                 (3600 * 24 * 30 * 12 * 100, ugettext(u'100 Years')),
             )

         **One-time snippets** are supported.
-One time snippets are automatically deleted once a defined view count has reached (Default: ``2``).
+One-Time snippets are automatically deleted once a defined view count has reached (Default: ``2``).
 To enable one-time snippets you have to add a choice ``onetime`` to the expire choices::